alphanodes/redmine_privacy_terms/INSPECTORS.md

 ### [Authentication](#authentication)

 Authentication activation required.
-Otherwise all guest users (not logged in users) are also able to view content
+Otherwise all guest users (not logged in users) are also able to view content.

 ### [Protocol](#protocol)